Perrymason12/AGRI-MART/README.md

 2. Get your cloud name, API key, and API secret
 3. Add them to the backend `.env` file

-### Email Service Setup (Gmail)
+### Email Service Setup (Postmark)

-1. Enable 2-factor authentication on your Gmail account
-2. Generate an app password: [Google Account Settings](https://myaccount.google.com/apppasswords)
-3. Use the app password in `SMTP_PASS`
+1. Sign up for a Postmark account at [postmarkapp.com](https://postmarkapp.com)
+2. Create a new server in your Postmark account
+3. Get your Server API Token from the server settings
+4. Add your verified sender signature (email address) to the server
+5. Copy the API token to `POSTMARK_API_TOKEN` in your `.env` file
+6. Set `POSTMARK_FROM_EMAIL` to your verified sender email address
+7. Set `POSTMARK_FROM_NAME` to your desired sender name (e.g., "Agri-Mart")
+8. Optionally set `POSTMARK_SUPPORT_EMAIL` for customer support emails

+**Note**: Postmark offers a free tier with 100 emails/month, perfect for development and testing.

 ## 🌐 Deployment